Funding for Scottish Students

 Student Awards Agency Scotland

 Funding for students from Scotland is administered by an agency of the Scottish Government known as SAAS (Student Awards Agency Scotland).
-SAAS operate an online application process and their website has a lot of really useful information about how they work out your entitlement and how you apply for it.
-Applications typically open in April and we recommend applying early to ensure your funding is ready for you starting your course.
+SAAS operate an online application process and the SAAS website has a lot of really useful information about how they work out your entitlement and how you apply for it.
+Applications typically open in April and we recommend applying early to ensure your funding is ready for you starting your course, and you have time to resolve any unexpected issues that may arise.

 Student funding packages are made up of support for tuition fees and support for living costs in the form of a bursary and/or a student loan.
 You must apply to SAAS every year for funding, even if you just want tuition fee support.
 Support for living costs is income assessed, which means your household income is used to work out what you get.